 Read more about why amniocentesis is offered and deciding whether to have it.

-Amniocentesis is usually carried out between the 15th and 20th weeks of pregnancy, but may be performed later than this if necessary.
+Amniocentesis is usually carried out between the 15th and 20th weeks of pregnancy but may be later if necessary.

-Although it can be performed earlier, this may increase the risk of complications of amniocentesis and is usually avoided.
+It can be performed earlier, but this may increase the risk of complications of amniocentesis and is usually avoided.